Why Are They Called Cardinal Directions

 Q: Why are they called cardinal directions?

-A: The term "cardinal" comes from the Latin cardinalis, meaning "critical" or "chief."
+A: The term "cardinal" comes from the Latin cardinalis, meaning "key" or "chief."
 The four directions are called cardinal because they are the primary, or most important, directions from which all others are derived.

 Q: What is the origin of the word "cardinal"?